jrbtaylor/conditional-pixelcnn/docs/_index.md

 The generated between-class examples do not appear as realistic as the normal examples.
 It's possible the model needs some additional training signal (e.g. teacher forcing from a classifier network) to interpolate along the image manifold like that.
 This is somewhat disappointing because I had hoped that generating between-class examples might allow for a learned form of mixup to be used (rather than averaging images).
+Obviously, testing this idea further would require many more GPUs to generate batches of inputs so it's out of my range for now anyway.

 ## Miscellaneous Thoughts on PyTorch